gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Early preparations for Gradle 2.0

-This release sees the start of initial preparations for a Gradle 2.0 release early next year.
+This release sees the start of initial preparations for a Gradle 2.0 release next year.
 At this stage, this means some cleanup of API and deprecating some old features, for removal in Gradle 2.0.
 You'll find more details below.

 Removing unwanted features allows the implementation of Gradle to be simplified.
 In the long term this means fewer bugs, more features and faster builds for you.